EshaanJoshiSDBI/Notes/Sem5/MachineLearning/QB_soln.md

 ### What happens when our model is too complex
 - The model can end up overfitting.
 ### What happens when variance increases
 - The chances of inaccurate predictions increases.
-High variance causes underfitting in the ML model.
+High variance causes overfitting in the ML model.
 ### What are the ways to increase bias and reduce variance in our model
 - We can use regularization to add a small bias to our model which helps reducing the variance.
 - The commonly used regularization techniques are: